Books

 A Novel

 Julia endures a string of tests and treatments.
 She is not fooled by TV ads that mask drug side effects with gauzy scenes of women living their best lives.
 Her boyfriend ghosts her but she finds solace with a fellow cancer survivor who has desired her since their residency years.
 She explores the black hole of her astrophysicist son’s mind and bonds with her prickly daughter-in-law, who is going through IVF.
+Her women friends are her best medicine.

 FIRST DRAFT IN PROGRESS